naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Many of these technologies reduce our need to be disciplined and strict with ourselves, freeing us to focus on adhering more closely to a smaller set of principles.
 Having less to worry about makes it easier for the new principles to stick.

-#### Biggest Claim: XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.
+#### XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

 We've already adopted the majority of these practices without realizing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.